jmattheis/goverter/README.md

 the conversion interface or from other packages.
 You can pass multiple extend statements to `goverter:extend`, or define the tag multiple times.
 Each statement can be:
-* a function name in the the package where converter interface is declared:
+* a function name in the package where converter interface is declared:
 ```go
 // goverter:extend SQLStringToPString
 ```